abel-cosmic/MortagageCalculatorWebApp/README.md

 # Mortgage Calculator

 A simple mortgage calculator web application built with React.
-It allows users to calculate the loan amount and estimated monthly payment based on their input values.
+It allows users to calculate the loan amount and estimated monthly payment based on their input values. you can find the hosted netlify app in the link https://mortagage-calculator.netlify.app/

 ## Features